suloku/gcmm/readme.txt

 Unzip the archive.
 You will find the following folders inside:

-apps			Contains Homebrew Channel ready files
+apps				Contains Homebrew Channel ready files, both for normal and dark themed GCMM
 					(see Homebrew Channel instructions below)

-gamecube		Contains GameCube DOL file (not required for Wii)
+gamecube			Contains GameCube DOL file, both normal and dark themed (not required for Wii) gamecube/cli files	Contains a set of cli files to use with swiss in gamecube mode.
+Read cli_readme.txt for mor information.

+After boot, GCMM will check which devices are available.
+If only one device is available, GCMM will use it as default.
+If more than a single device is available GCMM will boot into the device selector screen.
+You may skip device selector screen at boot using command line arguments (check cli files for gamecube mode).

+Available devices in order shown by GCMM.
+Please don't connect more than one USB device in Wii mode.

     Wii
 ----------
-On the Wii, the savegames will be read from and written to the front SD slot or FAT32 USB device.
-The user will be prompted at startup for which device to use.
-If the selected device isn't available, GCMM will try to use the other device (i.e: user selects usb device but there's none connected, so GCMM will try to use the internal SD).
-Memory card can be in either slot.
+Wii SD
+Wii USB
+Slot A SD Gecko
+Slot B SD Gecko

   Gamecube
 ------------
-On the GameCube you will need a Gecko SD adapter in the slot A and place the memory card on slot B.
+SD2SP2
+Slot A SD Gecko
+Slot B SD Gecko
+GC Loader

 ------------------------------
 Loading / Running the app: